eriktoger/learn_azure/README.md

 - [Frontend](https://witty-wave-01133fe0f.5.azurestaticapps.net/): A static web app written in Typescript/React
 - Database: A Cosmos DB instance.
 - Docker: a simple node application in a container app / container registry (has been disabled/stopped for pricing reasons)
+- Function: Frontend calls WebApi that calls a http trigger Function